Rosh-Made/rosh-made/blog/software-testing.md

 Later that year I found something interesting, a job-ready training program for fresh IT graduates, a place where you can train for in-demand/essential technical skills (Automation Testing), gain hands-on experience in real projects in an agile environment, build up soft skills that companies are seeking.
 It is a 3 monthly paid program, if you’re interested let me know, I prefer not to disclose the business name here as it might NOT be the only option and it's a bit of money.
 But to say the least, it was a great investment indeed since you can recover the cost in a month when you start to work.

 After completing the job-ready program, that is exactly 4 months later (in the midst of 2019) I was able to land my first job as a Software Tester.
 Honestly a proud moment!
-This is my journey, it wasn't an easy ride but I never gave up, I knew I was going to make it at some stage, I trust my instincts.
+This is my journey, it wasn't an easy ride but I never gave up, I knew I was going to make it at some stage.

 What I did differently